-This bill amends existing laws related to the redevelopment tax credit program and the nuisance property remediation assistance fund, while also providing support for communities dealing with abandoned buildings.
+This bill amends existing laws related to the redevelopment tax credit program, the nuisance property remediation assistance fund, and assistance for communities addressing abandoned buildings.
 It introduces a new provision allowing grayfield sites over 50,000 square feet in communities with populations under 30,000 to receive a redevelopment tax credit for a term of two years at the discretion of the Iowa Economic Development Authority (IEDA).
-Additionally, the bill enables the IEDA to allocate up to $500,000 for the remediation of nuisance properties and abandoned buildings of the same size, with financial assistance options including loans or forgivable loans that can be partially forgiven upon successful remediation.
+Additionally, the bill enables the IEDA to allocate up to $500,000 from the nuisance property remediation fund to cities for the remediation of nuisance properties and abandoned buildings of the same size, with financial assistance structured as loans or forgivable loans.

-Furthermore, the bill expands the eligibility criteria for funding assistance from the Department of Natural Resources (DNR) to include cities with populations between 5,000 and 30,000, allowing for funding of up to $10 per square foot of abandoned buildings, capped at $1 million.
+Furthermore, the bill expands the eligibility criteria for funding assistance to include cities with populations between 5,000 and 30,000, allowing for funding of up to $10 per square foot of abandoned buildings, capped at $1 million.
 Applications for this funding can be submitted by any qualifying county or municipal government, regardless of ownership of the abandoned building.
-This legislative change aims to enhance community efforts in addressing the challenges posed by abandoned properties and promote redevelopment initiatives.
+The bill also specifies that 25% of the loan or forgivable loan will be forgiven upon successful remediation of the property, with the possibility of additional forgiveness at the director's discretion based on the project's success and meaningful changes made to the property.

 Statutes affected: